Chibbluffy/dotfiles/README.md

-# jmhossler/dotfiles
+# Dotfiles
-Just a bunch of dotfiles.
+Based off of jmhossler/dotfiles

 ## Install
 Clone and symlink or install with [ellipsis][ellipsis]: